 1. Social media consultant

-We’re all guilty of spending too much time on Facebook, Instagram or Pinterest, but you feel like you’re an expert by this point.
-Why not get paid to put your expertise to work?
+We’re all guilty of spending too much time on Facebook, Instagram, Twitter, LinkedIn, or Pinterest.
+That said, why not get paid to put your expertise and knowledge to work?

-Many companies, especially startups, or even influencers, need all hands on deck when it comes to social media, so why not use your expertise to help build their brands online?
+Many companies, especially startups, or even influencers, need all hands on deck when it comes to social media, so why not use your first-hand experience to help build their brands online?

 Reach out to brands directly or look for opportunities on sites like LinkedIn.
 Over time, and as you grow, you can add additional services like Facebook Marketing or develop your one-person consultancy into a full-service agency with other contractors.